- Focus and Scope

 3. Reject the article outright, typically on grounds of lack of originality, insufficient conceptual advancements or major technical and/or interpretational problems.

-The SEAM welcomes recommendations from reviewers regarding edits to prospective manuscripts, however in the event of conflicting advice from reviewers, the editors will make a final decision on the course of action.
-Editors will try to evaluate the strength of the arguments reported from each reviewer, relevant comments made by the authors, and any other information that may not be available to either party before reaching a decision.
+The SEAM welcomes recommendations from reviewers regarding edits to prospective manuscripts; however in the event of conflicting advice from reviewers, the editors will make a final decision on the course of action.
+Editors will try to evaluate the strength of the arguments reported from each reviewer, relevant comments made by the authors, and any other information that may not be available to either parties before reaching a decision.
 The SEAM's primary responsibilities are to our readers and the scientific community at large, and in deciding how best to serve them we must assess the validity and reliability of each paper against the many others also under consideration.

-When reviewers agree to assess a paper, the editors consider this as a commitment to review subsequent revisions if necessary and the editors will not resubmit a paper back to the reviewers if it appears that the authors have not made a serious attempt to address the criticisms.
+When reviewers agree to assess a paper, the editors consider this as a commitment to review subsequent revisions if necessary, and the editors will not resubmit a paper back to the reviewers if it appears that the authors have not made a serious attempt to address the criticisms.

 The South East Asian Journal of Management is published twice a year, April and October.
+Starting from 2018, 10 (ten) articles will be published in each issue.

 Open Access Policy